pmean/classes/software-engineering/src/grading-rubric.md

 For more details about the items listed below, please see my [programming expectations handout][pro1].

+Note: I added a couple of things on 2021-09-27.
+There is a new "conciseness" element.
+It addresses a concern of mine when students include output that is not needed to answer the homework assignment.
+An extra page or two of irrelevant output will lose you a point.
+More than that will lose you two points.
+An example of poor conciseness is giving every possible correlation coefficient in a large data set rather than the single correlation I asked for.
+For some data sets, computing every possible correlation could end up wasting a dozen or more pages.
+I also clarified the "accuracy" element.
+If you are totally missing something that I asked for, that is just as bad as making a major error.
+So listing the wrong cigarette brand with the most tar or not listing at all the cigarette brand with the most tar will both lose you three points.
+I will apply this new rubric on any assignments due on or after 2021-10-01.

 + Filename and format (2 points) Required elements: Your last name, class number, module number, single file in pdf format
   + Poor (0 points): Missing two or more required elements
   + Fair (1 point): Missing only one required element